williamhogman/blog/posts/Push-down-automations-in-rust.md

 Now with the stack operations defined we can try to define a type to represent the destination side of a transition.
-When a push-down automation receives input it both change the internal state (like an FSM) and manipulate the stack.
+When a push-down automaton receives input it both change the internal state (like an FSM) and manipulate the stack.
 Lets represent this a rust struct

 ```rust